OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 ## iOS Platform Overview

 iOS is a mobile operating system that powers Apple mobile devices, including the iPhone, iPad, and iPod Touch.
 It is also the basis for Apple tvOS, which inherits many functionalities from iOS.
-This section introduces the iOS platform from the architecture point of view.
+This section introduces the iOS platform from an architecture point of view.
 The following five key areas are discussed:

 1. iOS security architecture
 2. iOS application structure